CorrelAid/hugo-website/content/de/blog/2021-01-12_gender_bias_and_mobility.md

 1. Are all relevant groups represented in the data?
 2. Do certain groups within the data need to be looked at specifically?

-Gender is an obvious factor to keep in mind when analysing data, but there are many others, such as ethnicity, which we were just recently reminded about when a Twitter thread went viral where Zoom did not detect black faces for virtual backgrounds and Twitter auto-focused on white rather than Black people.
+Gender is an obvious factor to keep in mind when analysing data, but there are many others, such as ethnicity, which we were just recently reminded about when a [Twitter thread went viral where zoom did not detect black faces for virtual backgrounds and Twitter auto-focused on white rather than Black people](https://www.theguardian.com/technology/2020/sep/21/twitter-apologises-for-racist-image-cropping-algorithm).
 There have also been studies showing that [Black women are especially likely to be misclassified in facial recognition algorithms](https://venturebeat.com/2020/09/24/in-facial-recognition-challenge-top-ranking-algorithms-show-bias-against-black-women/).
 Intersectional feminists state that particular sub-groups, such as Black women, have different issues than "just" the issues of women and Black people combined and therefore need to be considered additionally.
 Our society is diverse, and we need to find solutions that account for diversity in characteristics such as genders (more than just male and female), age, socio-economic background, and disability.